 - Format your resume for college & scholarship applications.
 Make sure it is up-to-date and highlights specific activities you are passionate about or have spent significant time on. - Identify characteristics or "preferences" you want in a college and update your college list. - 1.
-Make an honest assessment of your academic and personal profile. - 2.
-Select a reasonable range of realistic and appropriate colleges to research based on academic requirements, majors offered, geographic area, size, financial considerations, athletics/extracurricular offerings, college philosophy/mission and your personal preferences.
-The "SuperMatch College Search" tool in Naviance is an excellent resource. - 3.
+Make an honest assessment of your academic and personal profile. - Select a reasonable range of realistic and appropriate colleges to research based on academic requirements, majors offered, geographic area, size, financial considerations, athletics/extracurricular offerings, college philosophy/mission and your personal preferences.
+The "Super Match College Search" tool in Naviance is an excellent resource. - 3.
 Continue to research majors and possible career choices. - 4.
 Visit colleges, take tours, and request interviews when they are offered to prospective students. - Research college essay prompts on Common Application and/or college web pages. - Once you've decided on which colleges you'll apply to, transfer the names of those colleges in Naviance from "Colleges I'm Thinking About" to "Colleges I'm Applying To".
-From this point forward, any college that you decide to apply to will need to be added to this list.
+From now on, any college you decide to apply to must be added to this list.